Val Noone: "House of Hospitality"

 On leaving the catholic ministry, Val Noone became involved with a group of dynamic and idealistic young Catholics who, in the inner city Melbourne suburb of Fitzroy, informally practised community living, voluntary poverty, and open house hospitality including the provision of caring accommodation for homeless men.
-The original instigators of this house in June 1969 were Val Noone’s brother, Brian Noone, a former worker for the Salvation Army, and Mary Doyle, a social worker who had been assisting alcoholics.
+The original instigators of this house in June 1969 were Val Noone's brother, Brian Noone, a former worker for the Salvation Army, and Mary Doyle, a social worker who had been assisting alcoholics.

 It was also home for Vietnam War Draft Resisters during the time of opposition to the Vietnam War.
 These included Michael Hammill-Green, Tony Dalton, Merv Langford, John Wallen and Roger Naphthine.
 Noone and Doyle risked imprisonment themselves by harbouring fugitives from the law in Victoria and from other states.

 Insiders began referring to it as the “house of hospitality”, a reference to the Catholic Worker Movement in New York.
 It continued for seven and half years.

-Australian Tour of Dorothy Day
+Australian tour of Dorothy Day

-In late 1970, Noone closely assisted in the organisation of the Australian tour of the New York based catholic social reformer and peace radical, Dorothy Day, organised by Roger Pryke.
+In late 1970, Noone closely assisted in the organisation of the Australian tour of the New York-based catholic social reformer and peace radical, Dorothy Day, organised by Roger Pryke.

 While in Melbourne Val Noone and his associates arranged an address by Dorothy Day on the American Catholic Worker movement at Melbourne University.

 Noone also assisted in the organising of the Sydney Town Hall meeting of Vietnam Moratorium Supporters convened by Dr Jim Cairns and featuring discourses by Dorothy Day and her companion Eileen Egan.

 In 1976 Noone and Doyle visited Dorothy Day in New York.
 They freely acknowledge the Catholic Worker movement as being a major inspirational influence on their personal lives.

-Work, Marriage and Study
+Work, marriage and study

-From 1970 Val Noone earned his living as a driver, builder's labourer, and later a proof-reader at the Melbourne Age.
+From 1970, Val Noone earned his living as a driver, builder's labourer, and later a proof-reader at the Melbourne Age.
 Val Noone married Mary Doyle in 1974.

 After several years of study he achieved a doctorate in the Humanities at La Trobe University on religious attitudes to war.
 Noone then became a lecturer at Victoria University.
 During this time he was active in Australian-Irish affairs.
-He wrote extensively on Australian religious and political issues particularly as convenor of the Melbourne Irish Famine Commemoration committee and as founding editor of Tain, a magazine of Australian Irish affairs, which ceased publication in 2007.
+He wrote extensively on Australian religious and political issues particularly as convenor of the Melbourne Irish Famine Commemoration committee and as founding editor of Táin, a magazine of Australian Irish affairs, which ceased publication in 2007 and was succeeded by Tinteán, published by the Australian Irish Heritage Network.